© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa at Liston Lane is a scheduled monument protected by Historic England under reference 1002967.
 View the official record →

-Roman villa at Liston Lane is a Romano-British settlement site located in Suffolk.
+The Roman villa at Liston Lane is a substantial residential and agricultural complex located in Suffolk, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002967.

 Roman villa at Liston Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002967.